Battle of al-Qadisiyyah: Day 2

 On 17 November, like the previous day, Sa'd decided to start the day with the Mubarizuns to inflict maximum morale damage on the Persians.
 At noon, while these duels were still going on, reinforcements from Syria arrived for the Muslim army.
 First, an advance guard under Al-Qaqa ibn Amr al-Tamimi arrived, followed by the main army under its commander Hashim ibn Utbah, nephew of Sa'd.
 Qa’qa divided his advance guard into several small groups and instructed them to reach the battlefield one after the other, giving the impression that a very large contingent of reinforcements had arrived.
 This strategy had a very demoralizing effect on the Persian army.

-On this day, Qa’qa is said to have killed the Persian general Bahman, who had earlier commanded the Sassanid army at the Battle of Bridge.
+On this day, Qa’qa is said to have killed the Persian general Bahman, who had earlier commanded the Sasanian army at the Battle of Bridge.

-As there were no elephants in the Sassanid fighting force that day, Sa'd sought to exploit this opportunity to gain any breakthrough if possible, so he ordered a general attack.
-All four Muslim corps surged forward, but the Sassanids stood firm and repulsed repeated attacks.
+As there were no elephants in the Sasanian fighting force that day, Sa'd sought to exploit this opportunity to gain any breakthrough if possible, so he ordered a general attack.
+All four Muslim corps surged forward, but the Sasanians stood firm and repulsed repeated attacks.
 During these charges, Qa’qa resorted to the ingenious device of camouflaging camels to look like strange monsters.
-These monsters moved to the Sassanid front; seeing them, the Sassanid horses turned and bolted.
-The disorganization of the Sassanid cavalry left their left center infantry vulnerable.
+These monsters moved to the Sasanian front; seeing them, the Sasanian horses turned and bolted.
+The disorganization of the Sasanian cavalry left their left center infantry vulnerable.
 Sa'd ordered the Muslims to intensify the attack.
-Qa’qa ibn Amr, now acting as the field commander of the Muslim army, planned to kill Rostam and led a group of Mubarizuns, from his Syrian contingent who were also veterans of the Battle of Yarmouk, through the Sassanids' right centre towards Rostam's headquarters.
+Qa’qa ibn Amr, now acting as the field commander of the Muslim army, planned to kill Rostam and led a group of Mubarizuns, from his Syrian contingent who were also veterans of the Battle of Yarmouk, through the Sasanians' right centre towards Rostam's headquarters.
 Rostam once again personally led a counterattack against the Muslims, but no breakthrough could be achieved.
 At dusk, the two armies pulled back to their camps.